Changes to your rent from April 2021

 This is in line with our Service Charge Policy.
 The policy states we will set charges appropriately to cover the cost of providing our services.

 Your rent letter will tell you more.
 You’ll get this at the beginning of March.

-No we’ll do this for you and we’ll write sometime in March 2020 to explain how much you pay and when.
+No, we’ll do this for you and we’ll write to you sometime in March 2021 to explain how much you pay and when.

 Ask your bank to change your standing order (or you can do it yourself if you use online banking).
 You need to adjust the amount that is sent to us by the frequency that you pay us.